MichelangeloConserva/financePy/README.md

 # financePy
-A very high-level finance package package you need to have installed: [manually required for now] . python3 -m pip install ...
+A very high-level finance package package you need to have installed:
+. python3 -m pip install ...

 * pandas